Semblative case

-The semblative case (abbreviated sembl) is a grammatical case that denotes the similarity of one entity to another.
+The semblative case (abbreviated sembl) or similative case (abbreviated simv) is a grammatical case that denotes the similarity of one entity to another.
 The semblative case is sometimes referred to as the similative case.

 In Wagiman

 Wagiman, an indigenous Australian language, has a semblative case suffix -yiga, that is functionally identical to the -like suffix in English, as in the example: